Minor Injuries Management (SCQF level 11) CPD Award

-This CPD Award Minor Injuries Management (SCQF Level 11) enables you to develop advanced practice capability and supports autonomous working.
-On successful completion you will be equipped to contribute to and autonomously lead the management of minor injuries in a general practice context.
+This CPD module in Minor Injuries Management (SCQF Level 11) enables you to develop advanced practice capability and supports autonomous working.
+On successful completion you will be equipped to contribute to and autonomously lead the management of minor injuries in a general practice or appropriate alternative setting.

-The module supports safe and competent practice within the context of General Practice Nursing roles.
-Successful completion requires that you demonstrate an in-depth and critical understanding of clinical examination, assessment, and management of common minor injuries.
+This module supports safe and competent practice in the context of General Practice or an appropriate alternative setting.
+Successful completion requires that you demonstrate an in-depth and critical understanding of clinical examination, assessment and management of common minor injuries.

 You will be required to evidence 30 hours of supervised practice learning during the module.
 Practice assessors support, assess and verify supervised hours of practice.